tsgruman/regis-practicum-1/README.md

 Each clustering method varied in performance with none of the models achieving a score over 0.67.
 However, in looking at the strip plots from the normalized k-means cluster model, I can see some patterns in clusters emerge.
 For example, the cluster with the highest prices also contained the most bedrooms, bathrooms, widest range of maximum nights' stay, the highest minimum nights threshold, the lowest rating scores, and the widest range of polarity and subjectivity scores.
 This makes sense if these higher priced listings are large homes intended for long-term rentals.
 As guests stay in a home longer and pay higher prices, they may expect higher quality services from a listing.
 Failure to meet those higher expectations could lead to the lower ratings and polarity in reviews.

 # Further Research
 There are many opportunities for further research into this topic.
-Every city has its "good" parts of town and the "bad" ones, I would be interested in applying clustering to GIS with this data to see how latitude and longitude affect the clusters or sentiments towards listings.
+Every city has its "good" parts of town and the "bad" ones, I would be interested in mapping this data onto the city of Denver to see how latitude and longitude affect the clusters or sentiments towards listings.

+# References
+Airbnb.
+(2021).
+About Us.
+Retrieved from https://news.airbnb.com/about-us/ Cox, M. (2021).
+InsideAirbnb.
+Retrieved from http://insideairbnb.com/index.html Else-If.
+(2019).
+Visualizing multidimensional clusters. *Kaggle.* Retrieved from https://www.kaggle.com/ellecf/visualizing-multidimensional-clusters